rafa-rodriguess/beat_Wordle/README.md

 ### The Dictionary

 It uses what I call a "dictionary" to suggest a word, from the "Wikipedia Word Frequency" located at https://github.com/IlyaSemenov/wikipedia-word-frequency.
-It was created from a wikipedia article dumps from https://dumps.wikimedia.org/enwiki/ and gathered the word frequency distribution data.
+It was created from wikipedia article dumps from https://dumps.wikimedia.org/enwiki/ and gathered the word frequency distribution data.

 ### Regular Expression